 Known silencing RNAs (siRNAs and miRNAs) derive from double-stranded RNA precursors or foldback structures (1).
-In contrast, piRNAs of most clusters mapped exclusively to either the plus or minus genomic strand in irregular, sometimes overlapping, patterns, with no evidence of extensive foldback structures or double-stranded origins (Fig. 3B).
-Sixteen clusters, such as cluster 1 (Fig. 3, B and C), contained regions of minus- and plus-strand hits that were juxtaposed with each other but separated by a gap of ~ 100 to 800 base pairs (bps), an orientation that suggests divergent, bidirectional transcription, starting within the gap that separated the two distributions (table S1).
-Only two clusters had hits that suggested convergent or overlapping transcription (table S1, clusters 31 and 38).
-Northern blot analysis confirmed that piRNAs derived predominantly from one of the two genomic strands (Fig. 3D).
-Reverse transcription polymerase chain reaction results suggested that longer transcripts of the same polarity, perhaps piRNA precursors, also derived from these regions (fig. S3).
+In contrast, piRNAs of most clusters mapped exclusively to either the plus or minus genomic strand, in irregular, sometimes overlapping patterns, with no evidence of extensive foldback structures or double-stranded origins (Fig. 3B).
+Sixteen clusters, such as cluster 1 (Fig. 3, B and C), contained regions of minus- and plus-strand hits that were juxtaposed with each other but separated by a gap of ~100 to 800 bp, an orientation suggesting divergent, bi-directional transcription, starting within the gap that separated the two distributions (table S1).
+Only two clusters had hits suggesting convergent or overlapping transcription (cluster 31 and 38, table S1).
+Northern analysis confirmed that piRNAs derived predominantly from one of the two genomic strands (Fig. 3D).
+RT-PCR results suggested that longer transcripts of the same polarity, perhaps piRNA precursors, also derived from these regions (fig. S3).